 The St James Cycle Trail is one of the more challenging of the Great Rides, but is a nice way to get off the beaten track and into the incredible high country scenery of the area.
-Surrounded by the publicly owned St James Station words such as huge, desolate and untouched spring to mind, and it's less than 10 kilometres from the tourist haven of Hanmer Springs.
+Surrounded by the publicly owned St James Station words such as vast, desolate, isolated and untouched spring to mind, and yet it's only 10 kilometres from the tourist haven of Hanmer Springs.

 The trail can be done in a single day for fit and experienced riders, but with several basic huts and camping facilities along the route, it is more common to split it into two days.
 There is also the opportunity to make the ride a complete loop by adding on a 26 km ride up the gravel Tophouse Road, alongside the Clarence River, or even ride all the way from Hanmer Springs which adds a further 10 km.

-The mid-section of the trail is isolated and rough in places so bring plenty of spare tubes if you are not riding tubeless.
+The mid-section of the trail is isolated and rough in places so bring plenty of spare tubes.

-Maling Pass Entrance to Pool Hutt (41 km)
+Maling Pass Entrance to Pool Hut (41 km)